 You will just love growing perennial Penstemon flowers.
-Native to the hills and mountain regions of California, there are a couple of hundred species of beautiful Penstemon plants.
+Also called Beardtongue flowers, they are native to the hills and mountain regions of California.
+There are a couple of hundred species of beautiful Penstemon plants.
 And, you aren’t the only one who loves them..
 Hummingbirds love them, too.
 Do you suppose that gardeners and homeowners alike, love these trumpet-shaped flowers because they attract hummingbirds!? ……..Hmmmmmmm.

 The most popular variety of Penstemon grows two to three feet tall.
 They look good in beds and borders.
 Make sure to grow them within sight of your window or deck, where you can watch the hummingbirds, as they visit the flowering blooms.